| 1992 |

 | 1997 |

-SAF-A contains a novel bipartite SAR-specific DNA-binding domain independent of the RGG RNA-binding domain; during apoptosis, caspase-dependent cleavage within this DNA-binding domain abolishes DNA binding and detaches SAF-A from nuclear structural sites, while hnRNP complex association (RNA metabolism function) is preserved. |
+SAF-A possesses a novel bipartite SAR-specific DNA-binding domain that is independent of its C-terminal RGG RNA-binding domain.
+During apoptosis, caspase-dependent cleavage occurs within this bipartite DNA-binding domain, causing loss of DNA-binding activity and detachment from nuclear structural sites without affecting hnRNP complex association, indicating the two functional domains are separable. |

 The EMBO journal |